eteran/lucent/README.md

 [Laravel](http://laravel.com/).
 Which is a wonderful framework, that I'd recommend people try.
 But even that has had a few automatic features which caused me some grief.

+Usage is **simple**.
+To create routes, open `app/config/routes.php` and write easy to understand code like the following:

+	Route::Get('/', function($req, $res) {
+		return View::make('index');
+	});

+	Route::Get('/hello/:name', function($req, $res) {
+		return View::make('hello', ['name' => $req['name']]);
+	});

+The second paramter can be **any** callable type, for small sites, lambdas work great!
+It can also be an array of callable types to support middleware.
+If any function returns data, then it stops the chain, making pre and post filters trivial to implement.

+As mentioned before, Lucent uses PHP as the templating system.
+So no new syntax to learn.
+Just place you views in `app/resources/views` and you're good to go.
+The usage of views is very inspired by the effective syntax of [Laravel](http://laravel.com/).
+You can place views in a directory heirarchy, and access them with dot syntax.
+For example:

+    return View::make('foo.bar');

+will use the file `app/resources/views/foo/bar.php` as the template.
+It is still very much a work in progress, but already I'm finding it simple and easy to work with.